Graphite India, HEG shares gain up to 15%. Here's why - BusinessToday

 Shares of Graphite India and HEG Ltd -- two manufacturer of graphite electrodes, surged up to 15 per cent in Monday's trade amid report Japna's Resonac Holdings was looking to shut its graphite electrode plants in China and Malaysia.
 HEG exports about two-thirds of its production to 25-30 countries.
+Graphite India is also a key Indian graphite electrode player, with exports to 50 countries across the globe.

-As per Nikkei Asia, the move comes in a bid to project margins as product used by steelmakers are less profitable due to Chinese competition.
-Resonac, which has an annual capacity of 2,10,000 tonnes will liquidate China and Malaysia arms and would be left with four manufacturing sites -- the US, Austria, Spain and Japan.
+As per Nikkei Asia, the move comes in a bid to protect margins as its products used by steelmakers are less profitable due to Chinese competition.
+Resonac, which has an annual capacity of 2,10,000 tonnes, will liquidate China and Malaysia arms and would be left with four manufacturing sites -- the US, Austria, Spain and Japan, Nikkei Asia reported.

 Following this, shares of Graphite India climbed 14.93 per cent to hit a high of Rs 558.75 on BSE.
 Despite this, the stock is down 5 per cent year-to-date.
 In the case of HEG, this stock was trading 8.28 per cent higher at Rs 530.95.
 This scrip hit a high of Rs 544.65 earlier today.
 The stock is flat for 2025 so far.